History Updated

 10. 10-Minute Talks podcast | The British Academy

-What a great idea- to ask academicians to limit their talsk to 10 minutes- it’s amazing what these podcasts manage to get across in the limited time! some examples
+What a great idea- to ask academicians to limit their talks to 10 minutes- it’s amazing what these podcasts manage to get across in the limited time! some examples.